Think you need a 20% deposit to buy a home? Think again

 How much deposit do you actually need?

-Save faster with the market-leading Cash Lifetime ISA
+Save faster with the market-leading Lifetime ISA

 You’ll need to have your Lifetime ISA open for a full year before you can use your savings towards your first home, and you can only withdraw penalty-free for an eligible first home or after the age of 60.
 Any ineligible withdrawals will incur a 25% penalty charge, potentially leaving you with less than you put in.